The Charles Wallace Pakistan Trust

 Current UK institutions offering facilities to CWPT

-National College of Arts (NCA) in Lahore, a Pakistani artist or craftsperson is invited to spend a term working at the School in London each year.
+- The Prince’s School of Traditional Arts, affiliated to the University of Wales (http://www.psta.org.uk/).
+Under a partnership between the Prince’s School in London and the National College of Arts (NCA) in Lahore, a Pakistani artist or craftsperson is invited to spend a term working at the School in London each year.
 Fees are waived by the School and living expenses are met by CWPT.
-Those interested in applying should approach the Principal of NCA in Lahore.
+Candidates are selected from recent graduates of NCA’s Masters in Fine Arts.